 - Call for the resumption of the cessation of hostilities agreement and ensure that child protection—including preventing and ending attacks on hospitals and schools—is on the agenda for ongoing peace negotiations.

-- Condemn attacks and demand that all parties to conflict comply fully with international humanitarian law, and additionally, consider supporting the establishment of an international commission of inquiry to investigate alleged violations of international law.
+- Condemn attacks on medical facilities and personnel and demand that all parties to conflict comply fully with international humanitarian law, and additionally, consider supporting the establishment of an international commission of inquiry to investigate alleged violations of international law.

 - Implement Resolution 2286, formally accepting and reporting on the recommendations of the Secretary-General.

-- Immediately schedule briefings on the situation in Yemen, which should include information on investigations and accountability steps the relevant member state has taken.
+- Immediately schedule briefings on the situation in Yemen, which should include information on investigations and steps towards accountability that the relevant member state has taken.

 *Please help support Watchlist and the Safeguarding Health and Conflict Coalition protect health care from attack and share these recommendations on social media.